Application of these Terms and Conditions

 16.1 If any term of the Agreement including but not limited to any Clause of these Terms is held by any competent authority to be invalid, illegal or unenforceable, in whole or in part, the validity, legality and enforceability of the other clauses in this Agreement and Terms shall not be affected.

-16.2 The Company shall provide the Services to the Client as an independent contractor and not as the Client's employee.
+16.2 The Company shall provide the Services to the Client as an independent contractor and not as the Client's employee, agent, or partner of the Client.
 Nothing in these Conditions shall constitute, or be deemed to constitute, a partnership or joint venture between the Parties for any purpose.

 16.3 The rights and remedies of the Company under the Agreement shall not be diminished, waived, or extinguished by the granting of any indulgence, forbearance or extension of time by the Company in asserting any such rights or remedies.